kehantan/labbook/docs/protein/bradford.rst

 **Materials**

 * Microcentrifuge tube
-* Distilled water, PBS, or any suitable buffer
+* Any suitable solvent for diluting protein sample and BSA (eg: Distilled H2O, PBS, buffers, etc.)
 * Bovine serum albumin (BSA)
-* Bradford reagent
+* Bradford reagent (BioRad)
 * 96 well plate, clear
 * Microplate reader
-* Micropipette
-* Micropipette tips
-* Waste beaker

 **Procedure**

 #.
-Dilute BSA powder in distilled water to make stock solution of BSA (5 mg/mL).
+Dilute BSA powder in distilled water to make stock solution of BSA (10 mg/mL).

-    * It is best to dilute the BSA using solvent that is same as the solvent of the protein sample for more accurate results.

 #.
-Prepare a series of BSA standard solutions of known concentrations starting from 0, 200, 400, 600, 800, and up to 1000 ug/mL by diluting the BSA stock solution in distilled water to final volume of 50 uL.
+Prepare a series of BSA standard solutions of known concentrations of 0, 200, 400, 600, 800, 1000, 1200, and 1400 μg/mL by diluting the BSA stock solution in distilled H2O (or any suitable solvent/buffer) to final volume of 50 μL.

+    * Volume can be adjusted depends on how many replications we want to do.

 #.
-In a 96 well clear plate, add 10 uL of BSA of different concentrations into 190 uL of Bradford reagent.
+In a 96 well clear plate, add 10 μL of BSA prepared in previous step into 190 μL of Bradford reagent.
 Mix well.
 #.
-Include wells for blank by pipette 200 uL of distilled water.

-    * The blank should be depending on what solvent you use for dissolving the BSA, can be distilled water, PBS, or buffer.
-    * Distilled water was used for blank instead of bradford reagent.
-This decision was made according to the reference below.
+Add 10 μL of distilled H2O into 190 μL of bradford reagent as blank.
 #.
 Incubated at room temperature, 5 mins.
 #.
 Read absorbance at 595 nm.

-**Results**

-* Plot the data in GraphPad Prism or MS Excel.
-* If using GraphPad Prism, use the linear regression model and fit the standard line into the data.
-* Examine plot, trendline should be linear, better if R\ :sup:`2` = 0.99.
-* Obtain the formula that describe the line of best fit of BSA standard cruve, :code:`y=mx+c`
+    * Reduce as much bubble as possible from the wells to reduce absorbance interference

+**Note:** Dist H2O can be used, but it is preferable to use the solvent used to dissolve the target protein we are going to quantify (eg: PBS, buffer, etc.) as solvent for dilution for more accurate results.

 Protein sample
 --------------

 **Procedure**

 #.
-Perform a 2 fold serial dilution of protein sample.
+Perform a 2 fold serial dilution of protein sample using dist H2O.
 #.
 Add 10 uL of diluted protein samples into 190 uL of Bradford reagent.
 Mix well.
 #.
+Incubated at room temperature, 5 mins.
+#.
 Read absorbance at 595 nm.

-**Results**
+Results
+---

+* Plot the data of BSA std curve in GraphPad Prism or MS Excel.
+* If using GraphPad Prism, use the linear regression model and fit the standard line into the data.
+* Examine plot, trendline should be linear, better if R\ :sup:`2` is close to to 0.99.
+* Obtain the formula that describe the line of best fit of BSA standard cruve, :code:`y=mx+c`
 #.
-Plug the value into :code:`y` of the formula :code:`y=mx+c` and find the value for :code:`x`.
+Plug the absorbance value obtained from measuring the protein sample into :code:`y` of the formula :code:`y=mx+c` and find the value for :code:`x`.
 #.
 If the absorbance value for the protein sample exceeds the range of the BSA standard curve, dilute the protein sample and measure again.

-*Note:* Optimal range of absorbance value for bradford assay should falls between 0.1 and 1.0 for an accurate representation of protein concentration.
+    * Optimal range of absorbance value for bradford assay should falls between 0.1 and 1.0 for an accurate representation of protein concentration.

 Linearisation of Bradford assay
 -------------------------------